pequeniajugar/DBTuneSuite/experiment_design/experiment_design.md

 create a small table with 1000 rows using data from data_generation/employees/employees_smalltable.py

+Updates

-Using experiment_design/small_table/small.py for 100 update each process, measuring the time of executing a fixed number of queries
+Using experiment_design/query/small_table/small_updates.py for 100 update each process, measuring the time of executing a fixed number of queries